Q. What is a Dental Hygienist?

 A. The Dental Hygiene Program prepares its graduates to become members of a dental health team dedicated to helping individuals maintain oral health and prevent disease.
 The Dental Hygienist is qualified by education and licensure to provide direct patient care prescribed by the dentist, to remove deposits and stains for the teeth, expose and develop x-ray films, and perform various other preventative and therapeutic services related to oral health care.
 The Dental Hygienist educates individuals and groups of patient in proper preventative measures and explains the relationship between diet, smoking, general health and oral health.

-A. The program starts in August of each year.
-The deadline for applications is May 1st.
-Applications may be accepted after the deadline date.
-However, applications accepted after the deadline date may not be considered for the upcoming program class.
+A. Discipline courses start in August of each year.
+The target review date is May 1st.
+Milestone reviews can be requested after the target review date.
+However, late requests may not be considered for the upcoming discipline courses.

-A. The selection of students for the program is based on the number of required general education and science courses completed at the time of program selection and the GPA.
+A. The selection of students to progress to discipline courses is based on the number of required general education and science courses completed at the time of selection and the GPA.

-A. You can apply to the program before completing these courses.
+A. Yes, you can request a milestone review before completing these courses.
 However, selection is based on the number of courses completed.
-You are encouraged to complete all of the basic science and general education courses to increase your chances of acceptance into the program.
+You are encouraged to complete all of the basic science and general education courses to increase your chances of progressing to discipline courses.

 Q. What kind of degree will I be awarded when I graduate?